OctopusDeploy/docs/docs/administration/security/script-integrity.md

 position: 1
 ---

-**Short description:** Octopus executes your scripts as provided using the language and runtime best suited to the script in the host operating environment.
-PowerShell is the only common scripting language which supports script integrity verification, but your scripts are [executed using -ExecutionPolicy Unrestricted](https://github.com/OctopusDeploy/Calamari/blob/b23ea09bd17a49fd2b0c9bae588ef1012db4f8c2/source/Calamari.Shared/Integration/Scripting/WindowsPowerShell/PowerShellBootstrapper.cs#L71).
-Octopus provides a lot of value to your users by modifying scripts dynamically on their behalf, and we believe a restrictive PowerShell Execution Policy on its own is not a foolproof security solution.

-**Short solution:** set your PowerShell Execution Policy for general user accounts to one of the more restrictive options, but allow the Octopus user account to use the `Unrestricted` security policy.

-## Scripting in Octopus

 Octopus supports a wide variety of scripting languages and runtimes.
+Octopus executes your scripts as provided using the language and runtime best suited to the script in the host operating environment.
 The content of these scripts can come from a wide variety of sources, including:

 - Built-in steps provided by Octopus
 - [Step templates contributed by the community and curated by Octopus](/docs/deployment-process/steps/community-step-templates.md)